 The deinstitutionalization debate is intertwined with another set of questions at the core of American modernity—those related to the importance of individual civil liberties, and what the maximum acceptable price for them may be.
 For Powers, this is a deeply personal debate.

-In the moving chapters dedicated to memoir, Powers describes what it was like to be the father of two bright, creative young boys who became two bright, creative, schizophrenic young men: The youngest of whom would succumb to the darkest of internal voices just before his 21st birthday.
+In the moving chapters dedicated to the memoir, Powers describes what it was like to be the father of two bright, creative young boys who became two bright, creative, schizophrenic young men: The youngest of whom would succumb to the darkest of internal voices just before his 21st birthday.

 When Powers’ second son, Kevin, became an adult, he gained the ability to make his own healthcare decisions.
 Which, for him included the decision to go off his antipsychotic medication.
 Kevin’s schizophrenia included a common, but “cruel joke” of a symptom—anosognosia, which means that the sufferer is in total denial of his illness.
 But US law prohibits anyone—even someone with anosognosia—from being forced to take medication, at least until he becomes an “imminent threat” to himself or others.
 Powers writes, “The only choice, a ghastly one, was to let our son “crash” again and hope that he would learn a lesson from it.”